Privacy & Cookies

 - for the purposes of transcription, research analysis and reporting

-- to demonstrate and bring to life research findings for internal meetings and business uses
+- to demonstrate and bring to life research findings for internal business uses

 - to update people connected to the research

-How do we collect and use personal data?
+How do we collect and use your personal data?

 There are several ways we may collect or have access to personal data.

-- From a client’s, or other third party, database we have access to
+- From a client, whom you have already provided your personal data to, or other third party, database we have access to

-We, like other organisations, have to process personal data legitimately.
+We, like other organisations, have to process personal data lawfully.
 The way we do this is to ensure we meet at least one of the following:

 - We have consent for research purposes, including parental consent for under 16s.
 Details of the personal data we will collect and how it will be used are explained before the research

 - We have established legitimate interests for the collection and use of personal data.
-This would include our internal quality control purposes or any activities where it is not practical or possible to get consent
+This would include our internal quality control purposes, consent audits or any activities where it is not practical or possible to get consent

 - We are required by law or public interest to collect or disclose your personal data